 The Spirit of Individual Liberty

-The Articles of Confederation were written by Thomas Burke, of Hillsborough, North Carolina.
+The Nation’s first constitution, The Articles of Confederation, was written by Thomas Burke of North Carolina.

 The Articles were ratified by the 13 states, in 1781.
 The patriots created a decentralized form of government that granted authority to each state to manage its own internal affairs, with delegated power to the central government to manage national defense and foreign affairs.

 We advocate the restoration of the philosophy of a natural rights republic of individual liberty, built upon the state sovereignty framework of the original American patriots.

 The original patriots adopted the motto “Spirit of ‘76,” to describe their goal in the war with England, and we adopted this motto with the modification “Spirit of Individual Liberty” to emphasize our belief in the virtue of a society built upon individual freedom and individual initiative.

 We advocate a national economic policy of economic sovereignty, based upon the concept of entrepreneurial capitalism.
 We believe that the Nation’s initial factor endowment of individual creativity created an unassailable global comparative advantage in technological innovation and new venture creation.